8 Reasons to Visit Shark Bay, Western Australia

 Despite the peninsula’s terrifying name, you’re unlikely to actually see a shark here.
 You are, however, guaranteed to see dolphins if you head to Monkey Mia.

-The beach here is home to a research centre, campsite and resort that as well as looking spectacular, has a resident population of dolphins that call the area home.
+The beach here is home to a research centre, marine nature reserve, campsite and resort that as well as looking spectacular, has a resident population of dolphins that call the area home.

 Every morning, they come into the shallow water at the beach for feeding, as they are studied by the marine biologists stationed here.
 The tourists are allowed into the water, and in controlled conditions, a select few volunteers are allowed to feed the friendly dolphins fresh fish.